MD-Lai/Ass1/README.md

 Water is created as a plane at 95% the upper limit of the "sand" boundary so a little bit of sand does show through, the color is a 75% opaque pure blue and rendered by the standard unity transparent shader.

-Code was mostly written by yours truly, but hugely assisted by the following sites: http://www.playfuljs.com/realistic-terrain-in-130-lines/ and an integer exponent function taken from: http://stackoverflow.com/questions/383587
+Code was mostly written by yours truly, but hugely assisted by the following site: http://www.playfuljs.com/realistic-terrain-in-130-lines/ and an integer exponent function adapted to limit the exponent from: http://stackoverflow.com/questions/383587